vyvyd/opinionated-modular-boot/README.md

 ## Verification
 ### Trust, but verify
-Ideally - a modular structure enforced at compile time (or) build time is an ideal solution.
-However, this is not always the case, or would involve additional knowledge that your team might not be ready to take on (for instance, use of gradle-submodules).
-As such - the most simple way we could enforce these boundaries are through testing libraries like `ArchUnit`.

-In the example in this project, all these tests are available in `ArchitectureTests.kt`
+A modular structure enforced at compile or build time is ideal, but this might require additional expertise, like using Gradle submodules.
+A simpler way to enforce boundaries is through testing libraries like ArchUnit.
+In this project, all such tests can be found in ArchitectureTests.kt.